droveda/virtual-threads-course/NOTES02.md

 Java Completeble Future is equivalente to JavaScript promisses.
 Java Completable Future was introduced in Java 8, and allowed reactive programming in Java.

+It executes a task in the **Common ForkJoin Pool** of the JVM by default.
+Both runAsync and supplyAsync has an overloaded method where another executor service can be passed as an additional parameter.

+Note: differentce between the pipeline creation stage Versus the pipeline execution stage

 See example:
 com.droveda.example.completablefuture.CompletableFutureTest